jhogsett/VFIformer-WebUI/tips/change_fps.md

 ## How it works

-1. Set _Input Path_ to a directory containing video frame PNG files for conversion
+1. Set _Input Path_ to a directory on this server containing video frame PNG files for conversion
-1. Set _Output Path_ to a directory for the converted PNG files
+1. Set _Output Path_ to a directory on this server for the converted PNG files
     - Output Path can be left blank to use the default folder
     - The default folder is set by the `config.directories.output_fps_change` setting
 1. Set _Starting FPS_ to the frame rate of the video being converted